Labasa Fiji – an Indian Town

 “God is good” was the reply from many ladies in the crowd to the lady we gave it to.
 It was the best ending to our visit to Labasa.

 We wind back through the changing houses.

+And the changing people.
 We arrived in the dark – hot and tired, and in fact, I had become ill from heat exhaustion and not drinking enough water, and have had to rest all day on the next day.